NVIDIA/OptiX_Apps/README.md

 ![rtigo9 light types demo](./apps/rtigo9/rtigo9_demo.png)

 Light types shown in the image above:
-The grey background is from a constant envirnment light.
+The grey background is from a constant environment light.
 Then from left to right: point light, point light with projection texture, spot light with cone angle and falloff, spot light with projection texture, IES light, IES light with projection texture, rectangle area light, rectangle area light with importance sampled emission texture, arbitrary mesh light (cow), arbitrary mesh light with emission texture.

 **rtigo10** is meant to show how to architect a renderer for maximum performance with the fastest possible shadow/visibility ray type implementation and the smallest possible shader binding table layout.